 Athlone Castle and Visitor Centre is a treat for all the family, with courtyard picnic facilities and picturesque town views.
-This 12th century stone castle was built for King John by Bishop John de Gray of Norwich, designed to defend the crossing point of the river at Athlone.
+This 12th century stone castle was built for King John by Bishop John de Gray of Norwich and designed to defend the crossing point of the river at Athlone.

 It's located on the west side of Athlone Town, on the banks of the River Shannon.
 From its days as a timber fort, Athlone Castle evolved into a bold, defensive building with architectural features like the keep of the castle showcased as a dramatic backdrop to its diverse and fascinating story.